haidar47x/curated-fullstack-books/README.md

+<center> ***Knowing is half the battle.*** — G. I. Joe </center>

+This repository contains a list of curated books that are suitable for full-stack development.
+This is a mixture of both free and paid books.
+The titles are picked based on their high ratings and positive reviews from sites like [Goodreads](https://goodreads.com) and [Amazon](https://amazon.com).

+*Feel free to contribute. ;)*

 ### Algorithms and Data Structures

-- *A Common-Sense Guide to Data Structures and Algorithms by Jay Wengrow*
+- *A Common-Sense Guide to Data Structures and Algorithms by Jay Wengrow
 - *Cracking the Coding Interview by Gayle Laakmann McDowell*
 - *Grokking Algorithms by Aditya Bhargava*
 - *Introduction to Algorithms by Thomas Cormen*